MatthewL246/pretendo-docker/README.md

    you will be stuck with a useless account on your console that you can't delete!**
 2. Revert [the steps you did when connecting](#connecting).
-   - Disable the custom DNS and proxy settings on your console.
+   - Disable the custom proxy settings on your console.
    - On Wii U, replace your custom Inkay patcher with the original Inkay by re-downloading it from GitHub.
    - On 3DS, replace your custom Juxt certificate with the original one by